Saima422/Blog-Backend/README.md

 * Delete an existing Blog by providing Blog ID
 * MongoDB Database for storing the Blogs
 * Cloudinary/Local Storage for storing Blog Images
+* Adds Related Blogs from database to the new blog's relatedLinks based on provided tag.

 ## Sources